Correlation Between Merck and Agilent Technologies

 Pair Corralation between Merck and Agilent Technologies

-Considering the 90-day investment horizon Merck Company is expected to generate 0.72 times more return on investment than Agilent Technologies.
-However, Merck Company is 1.4 times less risky than Agilent Technologies.
-It trades about 0.05 of its potential returns per unit of risk.
-Agilent Technologies is currently generating about -0.02 per unit of risk.
-If you would invest 7,674 in Merck Company on June 27, 2023 and sell it today you would earn a total of 2,960 from holding Merck Company or generate 38.57% return on investment over 90 days.
+Considering the 90-day investment horizon Merck is expected to generate 3.79 times less return on investment than Agilent Technologies.
+But when comparing it to its historical volatility, Merck Company is 1.48 times less risky than Agilent Technologies.
+It trades about 0.07 of its potential returns per unit of risk.
+Agilent Technologies is currently generating about 0.19 of returns per unit of risk over similar time horizon.
+If you would invest 13,122 in Agilent Technologies on December 20, 2023 and sell it today you would earn a total of 1,487 from holding Agilent Technologies or generate 11.33% return on investment over 90 days.

 Time Period3 Months [change]